U-PROX CLC G80

 - “ATM Mode” – enable or disable the mode

-- “Limited Stay Time” – set the maximum allowed time in the premises; if exceeded, the controller’s OUT output is activated
+- “Limited Stay Time” – set the maximum allowed time in the premises; if exceeded, the control panel’s OUT output is activated

 - “Reset Timer on Motion” – if enabled, the timer resets when the motion sensor is triggered

-- “Bank Card Validity Control” – enable or disable control over the expiration of the identifier (requires additional reader configuration)
+- “Control Card Validity” – enable or disable control over the expiration of the identifier (requires additional reader configuration)

 Access Menu